mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Proto-Bwaps were semi amphibious and lived in densely wooded, mangrove-like swamps.
 They burrowed under and among the root systems of large trees to form dens for the communal protection of themselves and their young.
 A shift in their home world's weather patterns saw swamps shrink to half their size.
 Increased population pressures and competition with other animals forced the newts into a semi-arboreal lifestyle.
 The increased challenges of the alteration of their normal environment and increased competition led to sophoncy, tool use and agriculture, permitting them a tremendous advantage over the competition.

 Bwaps are an upright, bipedal, semi-humanoid species that are endothermic, possess an internal skeleton, closed circulatory system and consist of two sexes: male and female.
 They range in height from 1.2 to 1.5 meters and weigh between 34 and 68 kilograms with no discernible differences between males and females.
-Bwaps are a carbon-based lifeform with a copper- based circulatory system.
+Bwaps are a carbon-based lifeform with a copper-based circulatory system.
 The blue coloured blood of the Bwaps gives unpigmented areas of their body, like the palms of the hands, the bottoms of the feet and the abdomen, a slight blue-green tint.

 Their biochemistry utilises right-handed amino acids (Humaniti uses left-handed amino acids) and left-handed carbohydrates, the same as Humaniti.
 This may cause Bwaps some difficulties when they do not have access to the correct proteins in their diet but can be rectified with easily accessible dietary supplementation.

 Bwap hands have three digits and an opposable thumb.
 They have no nails but possess webbing that extends to the first knuckle of the fingers.
 Some Bwaps are born with webbing that extends to the tips of the fingers but this is surgically removed shortly after birth because it causes the Bwap difficulty when handling objects.